MortezaRezaalipour/ErrorEval/README.md

 `$ python3 ErrorEval.py input/ver/abs_diff_i20_o9.v -app input/ver/abs_diff_i20_o9_app1.v -met WAE`

-After launcing the command above the csv report file will be generated in the "output/report/" directory.
+After launching the command above the csv report file will be generated in the "output/report/" directory.

 ## NOTE:

-We have launched all the experiment using a machine with the following specs:
+We have launched all the experiments using a machine with the following specs:

 - Machine-name: ml-edge